Shimano Saint Brake Pads: Complete Guide to D02S Replacements for BR-M810 & BR-M820 - Loam Goat

 4. Bed in properly - 20-30 moderate stops from speed to set the pads

-We stock high-quality replacement pads for Shimano Saint and Zee brakes in both sintered and organic compounds.
-All our pads are designed for the demanding conditions of BC North Shore trails.
+We carry replacement pads for Saint and Zee in both sintered and organic.
+All our pads are tested on North Shore trails.

 Browse our Shimano brake pad collection